padangy/dear-diary/README.md

 <br>
 -At least one model with full CRUD.
 <br>
--Include at least one of the following features: Pull from a third party API - either client side with AJAX or server-side with an NPM
+-Include at least one of the following features: Pull from a third party API - Advice Slip JSON API
 <br>
 -Use a CSS framework: Material UI
 <br>